 Its injuries kept the majestic bird from escaping the group of boaters, or perhaps the animal instinctively sensed no humans there meant it harm.
 Marie clambered toward the bird, thinking something could be done for it, practically capsizing her canoe.
 The woman then realized her own helplessness.
 She lost a whole beer in the process, and the half-submerged can sailed past the heron’s resting place beside a water-logged walnut bough.
 What did she know about helping an injured wild bird?

 A bale of turtles sat sunning themselves on the downed tree limb but scattered off in different directions when the heron settled near them.
-Kay said, “What a unique-looking bird.
-It’s beautiful in it own way, huh?”
+Kay said, “What a cook-looking bird.
+It’s beautiful in it own way.”
 The women sat ruminating on the notion until she commented, “Surely there’s something we can do for it.”

 Marie made her way back to the others on the shore and joined them to reverently study the silently suffering bird.
 They watched as it hid behind the big limb, wings ruffling, almost trying to shake off its wounds.
 Kay broke the silence.
 “My husband hates those things.
 He says herons always bug him when he goes fishing.
-They try to steal all the fish,” she said.
+They try to steal all the fish.”

-Casey shook her head and countered, “Well, that’s just them doing what they do.
+“No …” Casey shook her head.
+“Well, that’s just them doing what they do.
 You know — eat.
 Everything’s gotta eat.
 That’s natural.”
 She usually made a lot of sense even though she might drink too much on occasion.

 A distant shriek echoed off a cliff bank further down the river, perhaps even from that same osprey that caused the damage.
 Maybe it meant to remind them of its power.
 At the sound, the heron stretched its wings and launched itself from the water.
 A few of the women gasped at the sight.

-“No way,” remarked Denise as a wistful smile crossed her face.
+“No way.”
+A wistful smile crossed Marie’s face.
 “I wondered if maybe it might give up … but look!”
 They watched it soar off into the air, graceful regardless of the harmed appendage.

 Casey popped open another beer and held it aloft.
 “Here’s to you, bird.
 Keep flyin’.”

 A few jaws still agape, the group lifted their drinks in salute.
-A tear slid down Kay’s cheek, her being the softest-hearted of the bunch, and she swiped at it with her empty hand.
-“Some wild things are just too much for this world,” she whispered.
+Soft-hearted Kay swiped at a tear she wanted no one else to see and whispered, “Some wild things are just too much for this world.”

 Casey grasped her around the shoulder and motioned toward the canoes.
 “Come on, now, girl.
 We’ve got beers left to drink.”